HenryBald/SyntaxSorcerors/circlegame/readme.md

 # The Rithmatic Duel Simulator
-Credit and Thanks to Brandon Sanderson and his book "The Rithmatist", which we strongly based our game off of.
+Credit and much thanks to Brandon Sanderson and his book "The Rithmatist", which we strongly based our game off of.
 To learn more about the game, click here:
 [ExplanitoryPage](https://coppermind.net/wiki/Rithmatics)

 ## Contributers